Marjory00/CarparkApp/README.md

 ##  Technology Stack: Full Stack Application

 This application is built as a **Full Stack** project, utilizing distinct **Frontend** and **Backend** components for modularity and scalability.

 ### 1. Unified Management Interface

+The application now features a primary dashboard with three distinct, professionally styled tabs:

+* **Parking Passes:** Digital pass generation and active pass log.
+* **Visitor Log:** Real-time check-in and check-out for visitors and contractors.
+* **Towing & Violations:** Dedicated form to record enforcement actions (**Towed**, **Booted**, **Warning**) and search plate history.

+### 2. Digital Pass Lookup Portal (NEW)

+A second public-facing portal is available via a link on the main page.
+This is used by security or guests to quickly:

+* **Verify Pass Status:** Enter a license plate to instantly check if a digital pass is active or expired.
+* **Liability Disclaimer:** The **Towing & Violations** tab includes a prominent **Liability Warning** to ensure staff are aware that management is not responsible for unregistered or towed vehicles.

+### 3. Full Stack Architecture

+* **Server Logic:** All complex logic (pass generation, check-in, lookups) is handled by the **backend API**.
+* **Data Persistence:** Data is stored persistently in an **SQLite** database, not local storage, ensuring data integrity and scalability.
+* **Automated Cleanup:** A **Node-Cron job** runs hourly on the server to automatically delete all expired parking passes, keeping the database clean and efficient.

+---

+## Core Purpose & Features 💡

+The **CarparkApp** application consolidates three critical management functions into a single, highly efficient interface:

+* **Digital Parking Pass Management:** Real-time generation, tracking, and **automatic expiration** of guest parking permits.
+* **Visitor Log & Tracking:** Centralized check-in/check-out for visitors, contractors, and deliveries.
+* **Enforcement & Violation Logging:** Dedicated module for recording towing, booting, and warning actions, including **plate history search**.
+* **Guest Lookup Portal:** A separate interface for security or guests to instantly **verify the validity** of a digital pass via license plate.

+---

+## Latest Features & Key Improvements

+The application has been upgraded from a client-side proof-of-concept to a full-stack system with enhanced security and functionality.

+### 1. Unified Management Interface